Mary King (equestrian): Equestrian career

-In 2001, whilst exercising horses at her home, she had a fall which broke her neck.
+In 2001, whilst exercising a young horse called King George at her home, she had a fall which broke her neck.
 However, less than a year later she was back at the top of the sport recording top ten placings at major international events including a 3rd placing at Burghley Four Star on her great campaigner King Solomon III.

 She has won six team gold medals at World Equestrian Games and European Championships.
 She has been British Champion four times, more than anyone to date.
 King has also represented Britain in six Olympic Games: 1992, 1996, 2000, 2004, 2008 and 2012.
 She has won;